 - If you want to make this recipe gluten-free, use corn tortillas!

-- Make sure to slice your steak against the grain!
+- Make sure your fajita meat cut is against the grain!
+Cut your steak perpendicular to the grain of the meat.
 It helps to break up some of the tissue in the meat, making it even more tender.

 - These taste great reheated, so make a little extra and serve throughout the week over rice, in a salad, or even with eggs for breakfast.